There’s no way around it – having a husband that travels a lot sucks. Big time. It can be lonely, tiring, and frustrating.

 So here are the tricks I’ve come up with along the way that make the situation happier, easier, and more enjoyable.
-And for those that are new to have a traveling spouse…I promise you, it does get easier (I know you think it won’t!).
+And for those that are new to having a traveling husband…I promise you, it does get easier (I know you think it won’t!).

-When I say all the time, I literally mean ALL the time.
+When your spouse is traveling and you find yourself alone, you need to listen to happy music all the time.
+And when I say all the time, I literally mean all the time.
 And it HAS to be happy.
 Whatever you do, under no circumstances should you be listening to Sarah McLaughlin or Enya.
-Music has such a huge effect on our moods that you have to take advantage of it.
+Music has such a huge effect on our moods that you have to take advantage of it!

 Treat Yourself to Flowers